-Huayna Picchu in English means “young mountain” and is the mountain located to the north of the Inca citadel of Machu Picchu.
+Huayna Picchu, in English, means “young mountain” and is located north of the Inca citadel of Machu Picchu.
 The mountain appears behind the lost city and is an integral part of this great historical monument that we know as Machu Picchu, and we can see it in most of the graphics and photographs of Machu Picchu.
-Its highest point is 2700 meters and allows us to have splendid views of Machu Picchu and other nearby mountains.
+Its highest point is 2700 meters, allowing splendid views of Machu Picchu and other nearby mountains.

-Huayna Picchu Although the climb is a bit dangerous and exhausting, it is possible to reach these ruins in less than an hour.
+Huayna Picchu Although the climb is a bit dangerous and exhausting, reaching these ruins in less than an hour is possible.
 This mountain offers some beautiful Inca ruins.
 You will be amazed by the determination and design engineering skills the Incas had when they saw the slopes they had to overcome to complete this construction.
 This walk must happen done by anyone who is in good physical condition.

 This archaeological site has one of the most beautiful Inca constructions inside a cave, in which they perfectly intertwined stones finely polished, leaving not one millimeter between their joints.
 This structure has beautiful vaulted caves and trapezoidal voids typical of the Inca constructions; in front of the cave, a stone carved in an altar makes us suppose this was a place for sacrifices.